William Shakespeare: Critical reputation

 During the Romantic era Shakespeare was praised by the poet and literary philosopher Samuel Taylor Coleridge, and the critic August Wilhelm Schlegel translated his plays in the spirit of German Romanticism.
 In the 19th century, critical admiration for Shakespeare's genius often bordered on adulation.
 "This King Shakespeare," the essayist Thomas Carlyle wrote in 1840, "does not he shine, in crowned sovereignty, over us all, as the noblest, gentlest, yet strongest of rallying signs; indestructible".
 The Victorians produced his plays as lavish spectacles on a grand scale.
 The playwright and critic George Bernard Shaw mocked the cult of Shakespeare worship as "bardolatry", claiming that the new naturalism of Henrik Ibsen's plays had made Shakespeare obsolete.

 The modernist revolution in the arts during the early 20th century, far from discarding Shakespeare, eagerly enlisted his work in the service of the avant-garde.
 The Expressionists in Germany and the Futurists in Moscow mounted productions of his plays.
 The Marxist playwright and director Bertolt Brecht devised an epic theatre under the influence of Shakespeare.
 The poet and critic T. S. Eliot argued against Shaw that Shakespeare's "primitiveness" in fact made him truly modern.
 Eliot, along with G. Wilson Knight and the school of New Criticism, led a movement towards a closer reading of Shakespeare's imagery.
 In the 1950s, a wave of new critical approaches replaced modernism and paved the way for post-modern studies of Shakespeare.
-Comparing Shakespeare's accomplishments to those of leading figures in philosophy and theology, Harold Bloom wrote, "Shakespeare was larger than Plato and than St. Augustine.
+Harold Bloom wrote, "Shakespeare was larger than Plato and than St. Augustine.
 He encloses us because we see with his fundamental perceptions."
 In the 21st century, his reputation remains pre-eminent.
 Emma Smith, professor of Shakespeare Studies at the University of Oxford, in a study published in 2019, called him "the world's greatest playwright"; while Dennis Kennedy, Samuel Beckett Professor of Drama and Theatre (Emeritus) at Trinity College Dublin, noted in 2004 that he remains "the most performed playwright in the world".
 Gary Taylor, co-editor of The New Oxford Shakespeare published in 2017, wrote; "most of the most important, the most talented, and best educated writers and readers of the last four centuries have considered Shakespeare the best writer in English, or the best modern writer in any language, or the world's best playwright, or the best Western writer of the last thousand years, or the best writer ever, or the greatest genius of all time".